altgans/altgans.github.io/src/posts/creativity-cognition-and-writing.md

-TODO describe why _I_ write
+TODO: describe why _I_ write

-TODO for work, write summaries of ongoing topics (rollouts, problems, ...) to capture the core ideas and problems
+TODO: for work, write summaries of ongoing topics (rollouts, problems, ...) to capture the core ideas and problems

-TODO ask more questions -- why does something not work? why do we do things in a specific way?
+TODO: ask more questions -- why does something not work? why do we do things in a specific way?